ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ### Step four: Update the ClusterRole
 {: #upgrade-k8-clusterrole}

 You need to update the ClusterRole that is applied to your project.
 Copy the following text to a file on your local system and save the file as `ibp-clusterrole.yaml`.
-Edit the file and replace `<NAMESPACE>` with the name of your project.
+Edit the file and replace `<NAMESPACE>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment namespace.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1